HansLin99/RayTracing-Calculations-Helper/README.md

 # RayTracing-Calculations-Helper
-Some matlab scripts used to do the calculations in raytracing.
+Some Matlab scripts used to do the calculations in raytracing.

 ## Content